FuelLabs/fuel-indexer/docs/README.md

     Stop a running index.
 ```

-> IMPORTANT: If you want more details on how this index works, check out our [block explorer index example](https://fuellabs.github.io/fuel-indexer/master/examples/block-explorer.html).
+> IMPORTANT: If you want more details on how this indexer works, check out our [block explorer indexer example](https://fuellabs.github.io/fuel-indexer/master/examples/block-explorer.html).

-### 2.4 Deploying our index
+### 2.4 Deploying our indexer

-At this point, we have a brand new index that will index some blocks and transactions.
-And with our database and Fuel indexer service up and running, all that's left is to build and deploy the index in order to see it in action. but now we need to build and deploy it in order to see it in action.
+At this point, we have a brand new indexer that will index some blocks and transactions.
+And with our database and Fuel indexer service up and running, all that's left is to build and deploy the indexer in order to see it in action. but now we need to build and deploy it in order to see it in action.

 ```bash
 forc index deploy --manifest hello_index.manifest.yaml